99ltaylor/99ltaylor/README.md

  * <strong>MA International Development & Planning</strong>, <em>University of Sheffield</em>
  * <strong>BA (Honours) Urban Studies & Planning</strong>, <em>University of Sheffield & University of Illinois Urbana-Champaign</em>

-### 🏔 &nbsp; A few of my hobbies & Interests
+### 🏔 &nbsp; A few things that keep me busy
 * Preparing for my first triathlon.
 * Learning Spanish & Portuguese.
-* Lover of Lego, trains and/or their stations, and the great outdoors.
+* Building Lego, being on trains or in their stations.
+* The great outdoors.
  ---

 <h3 align="center"> I'm open to connecting with new teams and individuals.</br>